sap-tutorials/Tutorials/tutorials/hana-cloud-hdl-getting-started-1/hana-cloud-hdl-getting-started-1.md

 The two main components of SAP HANA Cloud, data lake are:

 1.  **Data Lake, IQ**: Data Lake, IQ is an efficient disk-optimized relational store, based on SAP IQ on-premise.
-It's enabled by default when you provision data lake instance, whether it's a standalone or managed by an SAP HANA database instance within SAP HANA Cloud.
+It's enabled by default when you provision a data lake instance, whether it's standalone or managed by an SAP HANA database instance within SAP HANA Cloud.

 2.  **Data Lake Files**: Data Lake Files service provides a secure, managed object storage to host structured, semi-structured and unstructured data files.
 You can query files in a relational format stored in data lake files by using the Data Lake's **SQL on Files** feature.
 This allows you to analyze the data with a low-cost strategy, given that this data has an unknown value.
 It is also easy to share this data with other processing tools.
 It's enabled by default when you provision a data lake instance, whether it's a standalone or managed by an SAP HANA database instance.

-The Data Lake Files component is currently not available in trial.
+The Data Lake Files component is currently not available in the free tier model or trial.

 [DONE]